P-Worthington/search-methods-portfolio-project/README.md

 Exit points have also been created to allow for a safe exit of the program at certain points if the user no longer wishes to use this applicaiton.

+## Results
+From testing it appears that at all times results from the program agree with what is expected from the hypothesis.
+The results are consistent and do not appear to have any systemic errors arriving from poor methodology.

+## Target audience
+Search Methods is targeted towards young developers or mathmeticians that have an understanding of some aspects of software development.
+Its purpose is to test a hypothesis based on the theory that bianry search is a superior method to search through an ordered list.
+It is young developers that benefit most from learning about this way of searching.

 Welcome,